Luskintyre Bridge Luskintyre Bridge Luskintyre Bridge Luskintyre Bridge Luskintyre Bridge Luskintyre Bridge

 Overview

 The original Luskintyre Bridge was built in 1855, and subsequently destroyed by flood only two years later.
-It was not until November 1863 that the Hunter crossing was again requested, and a public meeting was held at Mr. Gready’s Red Lion Inn, Lochinvar, to consider what steps should be taken for obtaining a punt for the Hunter between Lochinvar and Luskintyre.
+It was not until November 1863 that the Hunter River crossing was again requested, and a public meeting was held at Mr Gready’s Red Lion Inn, Lochinvar, to consider what steps should be taken to obtain a punt for the Hunter between Lochinvar and Luskintyre.
 In 1864, a site was chosen and work commenced on construction of the punt, which remained in service until 1893 when it was once again swept away by flood waters, the bulk of it deposited in the branches of trees.

 + Add to Itinerary